High-Protein Beetroot Medi Bowl

 • Cauliflower: High in vitamins and antioxidants; broccoli can be used as an alternative.

-• Chickpeas: Excellent source of plant-based protein.
+• Chickpeas: Excellent source of plant-based protein, and fiber.

 Step-By-Step Instructions